-A monitoring of the removal of topsoil revealed 5 archaeological features (see plan over) to be revealed and therefore requiring excavation to comprise of the following:
+A monitoring of the removal of topsoil revealed 5 archaeological features in the area of the house plot (see plan over - scale 1:200) to be revealed and therefore requiring excavation to comprise of the following:

-1 - Cremation burial of possibly 2 individuals (contexts 2 & 3) lying in part natural depression and part cut.
+1 - Cremation burial of possibly 2 individual cuts (contexts 2 & 3) lying in part natural depression and part cut.
 Topsoil to this area of the house excavation was up to 800mm in depth.
 Natural depression to the west edge of 27cm EW by 30cm NS by 6cm in depth with cut 16cm EW by 26cm NS and 12cm deep.
 Large amount of bone to each, some of the bone in context 2 was unburnt.
-Initial inspection of bone onsite indicated it might be a child.
-All of contexts removed and retained for post-excavation analysis.
 No artefacts were found in the fills.

-Detail of cremation - feature 1 - scale 0.5m.
+Detail of cremation - feature 1 - scale 0.5m